 Updating the Multicast PoC Channel

 The PoC Server MAY update the Multicast PoC Channel parameters due to local policy.

+NOTE 1: Only the MBMS Service Area and/or list of MBMS control plane nodes may be updated for GPRS.
+The Allocation/Retention Priority AVP may additionally be updated for EPS only.

 When the Multicast PoC Channel parameters are updated, the PoC Server: